automl/auto-sklearn/source/index.rst

 * `cli`: command line interface to the machine learning algorithm which is used internally by SMAC.
 * `data`: code to read and store machine learning datasets.
-* `evaluation`: classes to control the execution of machine learning. algorithms and resampling of the data.
+* `evaluation`: classes to control the execution of machine learning, algorithms and resampling of the data.
 * `metrics`: contains metrics which can be optimized.
 * `util`: several utilityy functions.